So you wanna start drinking protein shakes, but don’t know where to begin?

 They like to tell you this so that you use their supplement faster and need to buy more.

-Here’s the real deal: claims for the amount of protein needed vary wildly from source to source (and athlete to athlete, and nerd to nerd).
+Here’s the real deal: claims for the amount of protein the human body needs vary wildly from source to source (and athlete to athlete, and nerd to nerd).
 You are a unique snowflake and your protein goals should be aligned with your goals.

 You want specific numbers, right?